Literary Criticism & Cultural Commentary

 "It’s not often that Australia’s public thinkers — its commentators, experts and politicians — admit to changing their minds.
 In a political climate where the accusation ‘‘flip-flopper’’ is potent and damaging, it’s not surprising."

-Review of On Borrowed Time by Robert Manne - The Australian, March 3rd, 2018 (paywalled)
+Review of On Borrowed Time by Robert Manne - the Weekend Australian, March 3rd, 2018 (paywalled)

 As an ex-pat Australian writer, who has spent the last four years in the United States, and will spend the next four in the Middle East, I am particularly excited at the prospect of working with Peter Rose and the ABR team to tell responsive, international stories.